-- 1.3 The car must be built for the current Pinewood Derby Racing Season.
-NO REPEATS or REPAINTS. - 1.4 A completed car purchased from a third party is not allowed. - 1.5 The car may not be sent to third party facilities for tuning or other performance enhancements. - 1.6 The youth advances, not a specific car.
+- 1.3 The Cub Scout cars must be built for the current Pinewood Derby Racing Season.
+NO REPEATS or REPAINTS.
+(OPEN Championships may be repeats) - 1.4 A completed car purchased from a third party is not allowed. - 1.5 The car may not be sent to third party facilities for tuning or other performance enhancements. - 1.6 The youth advances, not a specific car.
 Feel free to retune your car or even build a whole new one!
 Many build a car for DESIGN at the Pack or District level and then build a new car for SPEED at the Council level.